 Coordinates: 54° 20′ 51″ N, 18° 38′ 42″ E

-Gdansk (Polish: Gdańsk) is the 6th most populous city of Poland located at the mouth of the Motlawa River on the southern coast of the Baltic Sea.
+Gdansk is located at the mouth of the Motlawa River on the southern coast of the Baltic Sea, in northern Poland.